-Entertainment venues may operate at 30 percent capacity, or up to 250 guests, which ever is less but should continue in wearing masks when not with those from same household.
+Entertainment venues may operate at 50 percent capacity, or if fire code is not listed: 12 people per 1000 square feet, but should continue in wearing masks when not with those from same household.

 Limits on mass gatherings will remain at 50 people indoors and 100 people outdoors

 BIGGEST QUESTION WE GET:

 CAN we host weddings & wedding celebration receptions: YES!
 With restrictions…. weddings can still host unlimited numbers WHEN following the THREE W’s!
-Wedding receptions follow under the MASS GATHERING 25 PEOPLE indoor/50 outdoor mandates if hosting an OPEN cocktail hour, dance floor and mingling throughout the event… IF the event is a fully seated event (walk in with masks, meal (encouraged plated), only to get up for restroom breaks, then leave then that event may fall under the 30% fire code occupancy OR when no fire code is stated: 12 people per 1000 square feet.
+Wedding receptions follow under the MASS GATHERING 50 PEOPLE indoor/100 outdoor mandates if hosting an OPEN cocktail hour, dance floor and mingling throughout the event… IF the event is a fully seated event (walk in with masks, meal (encouraged plated), only to get up for restroom breaks, then leave then that event may fall under the 50% fire code occupancy OR when no fire code is stated: 12 people per 1000 square feet.
 They are still encouraging only those under the SAME household sit together and all remain 6 feet apart.
 And it seems they have lifted the mingling as long as people are wearing masks when not with family from same household.
 (Technically, still no dancing unless masks are worn at all times)

 The new “Phase 3” restrictions went into effect November 13, 2020 at 5 p.m. and remain in effect.
 Cooper said the mask mandate would likely stay in effect long term until there was a vaccine or cure for the virus.